8 December 2022

 Hatsu-hinode: The First Sunrise

-The dishes included in Osechi ryori have meaning, expressing auspicious wishes for those who prepare it and eat it.
-For example, black beans "kuromame" symbolize diligence and shrimp holds meaning of longevity.
+The dishes included in osechi ryori have meaning, expressing auspicious wishes for those who prepare it and eat it.
+For example, black beans, or kuromame, symbolize diligence and shrimp holds meaning of longevity.

-Along with Osechi ryori, a special kind of soup called "Ozouni" is served in a lacquerware soup bowl like this Fukunishi Sobe Sakura Aizu Lacquerware Soup Bowl.
-Although there are variations for the recipe, Ozouni almost always includes "mochi."
-The custom of "Ozouni" originates from farmers giving thanks to gods for a safe harvest in the previous year and praying for a bountiful harvest and family safety for the coming year.
+Along with osechi ryori, a special kind of soup called ozoni is served in a lacquerware soup bowl like this Fukunishi Sobe Sakura Aizu Lacquerware Soup Bowl.
+Although there are variations for the recipe, ozoni almost always includes "mochi."
+The custom of ozoni originates from farmers giving thanks to gods for a safe harvest in the previous year and praying for a bountiful harvest and family safety for the coming year.

 Otoso is an herbal liquor made by soaking a mixture of 5 to 10 herbal medicines in sake or mirin.
-It is drunk on New Year's Day (the morning of New Year's Day) before eating Osechi ryori to ward off evil spirits and pray for good health.
+It is drunk on New Year's Day in the morning, before eating osechi ryori to ward off evil spirits and pray for good health.
 The youngest member of the family is the first one to take a sip from the top flat "Sakazuki" type sake cup.

 Learn more from our article Osechi ryori: Culinary Art Celebrating the New Year.